bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 ### Task 1 - Project Set up

 Follow these steps to set up and work on your project:
+Make sure you clone the branch that the TK links to: the vnext branch, NOT master!

 - [ ] Create a forked copy of this project.
 - [ ] Add TL as collaborator on Github.